MicrosoftDocs/security/zero-trust/infrastructure.md

 > [Learn about implementing an end-to-end identity Zero Trust strategy](https://aka.ms/ZTIdentity).

-### Every workload is assigned an app identity—and configured and deployed consistently
+### II.
+Every workload is assigned an app identity—and configured and deployed consistently

 Microsoft recommends customers use a [policy](https://docs.microsoft.com/azure/governance/policy/tutorials/create-and-manage) that is assigned and enforced when creating resources/workloads.
 Policies can require tags be to applied to a resource upon creation, mandate resource group assignment, as well as restrict/direct technical characteristics, such as regions allowed, VM specifications (e.g., VM type, disks, network policies applied).